AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 >[!CONTEXTUALHELP]
 >id="acw_homepage_card1"
 >title="What's new?"
->abstract="Discover Campaign Web new user interface, latest improvements, key capabilities, and learn how to use them to build cross-channel campaigns for your audiences.
+>abstract="Discover Campaign Web new user interface, latest improvements, key capabilities.
+Learn how to use them to build cross-channel campaigns for your audiences.
 With its user-friendly features, Campaign helps you streamline personalized cross-channel campaign creation process, drive results, and gain a competitive edge. "